torinaudoire/ts1/README.md

 </p>

 <p>
-At least this affair ending here meant she could still keep the sweetness of the past, and in the dark days to come might avail herself of its comfort.
+At least this affair ending here meant she might yet preserve the sweetness of the past, and in the dark days to come avail herself of its comfort.
 </p>

 <script>
 const footnotes = {
-    "1": "艳儿 Yan'er, a diminutive and affectionate nickname for Bai Yan.", "2": "In the Republican era it was still legal for men to take additional concubines alongside their primary wife, but these concubines were of lower status.
-It was often seen by elite families as a backwards practice compared to increasingly popular Western norms of monogamy.", "3": "逢场作戏 (\"find a stage and put on a show\").
-This idiom usually refers to playing along or going through the motions.", "4": "少爷, a title used for sons of noble or wealthy families.", "5": "固若金汤, an idiom meaning \"secure as a city surrounded by metal walls and boiling water\"."
+    "1": "艳儿 Yan'er, a diminutive nickname for Bai Yan.", "2": "In the Republican era it was legal for men to take additional concubines alongside their primary wife, but these concubines held lower status.", "3": "逢场作戏 (\"find a stage and put on a show\").
+This idiom usually refers to playing along with a situation.", "4": "少爷, a title used for sons of wealthy families.", "5": "固若金汤, meaning \"secure as a city surrounded by metal walls and boiling water\"."
 };

 // transition